 When contacting the prospective exhibitors, encourage them to book their hotel rooms and flights in advance.
 If you have confirmed attendees, you can provide this number to encourage exhibitors to participate in the trade show.

-You may even wish to give them advice on how to prepare their booths to attract attention at the trade show.
+Trade show exhibits take quite a bit of lead time to design and manufacture, you may even wish to give them advice on how to prepare their booths to attract attention at the trade show.

 3. Prepare Your Team

 You need to have your team prepare for the trade show well in advance.
 For this to be successful, you need to prepare your team.

 Delegate different tasks to your team according to their strengths.
 Some of your team members can help with logistics and designing the layout of the venue.
 Others will be able to coordinate with your exhibitors and help them prepare their booths for the event.

 You can assign someone on the team to create multiple itineraries.
 There can be one for the exhibitors, one for the attendees, and one for the team.
 These itineraries ensure that everyone is on the same page and that the trade show runs smoothly.

 As we mentioned in the first step, you should begin your marketing efforts as soon as possible.
 There are several marketing strategies to employ in order to acquire a high number of attendees.

 Make sure that you post your event details on social media.
 On social media, you can reach a wider audience than other avenues of marketing.
 You can not only post details about the event, but you can also share content on the exhibitors that will be in attendance.